 Use American conventions for quotation marks: “quoted language goes in double quotation marks” “quoted language in ‘the midst of’ a quotation goes in single quotation marks.”

-Use humanities style for documentation rather than author-date system: examples are given below:
+Refer to The Chicago Manual of Style 17th edition for documentation rather than author-date system; examples are given below:

-Include place of publication (state or country if needed to distinguish cities with same name: Cambridge, Mass., but Cambridge alone is assumed to be UK), but omit publisher.
+Include place of publication (state or country if needed to distinguish cities with same name: Cambridge, Mass., but Cambridge alone is assumed to be UK).

 Books, single author

-Henri Dorra, The Symbolism of Paul Gauguin: Erotica, Exotica, and the Great Dilemmas of Humanity (Berkeley and Los Angeles, 2007).
+Henri Dorra, The Symbolism of Paul Gauguin: Erotica, Exotica, and the Great Dilemmas of Humanity (Berkeley: University of California Press, 2007).